Affiliate Association Membership

 Sec.
 5. Vacancies.

 A vacancy occurring in the Board of Directors caused by the death, resignation, or removal of the person elected or appointed thereto may be filled by appointment of any eligible member by the President, subject to confirmation by the Board of Directors.
 Confirmation shall be secured at the option of the President either by a majority vote of a quorum of the directors or by a poll of the directors.
 The failure of any director to send in his or her vote within ten days after the date the poll is placed in the mail to him or her shall be counted as a vote for confirmation.
-Under this section the appointee’s term ends at the adjournment at the annual meeting at which the term of the director or associate director replaced by death, resignation, or removal would end.
+Under this section the appointee’s term ends when the term of the director replaced by death, resignation, or removal would end.

 Sec.
 6. Removal and Absences.